microsoft/qsharp/katas/content/multi_qubit_systems/prepare_superposition/solution.md

-﻿We begin in the same state as the previous excercise:
+﻿We begin in the same state as the previous exercise:
 $$ \begin{bmatrix} 1 \\\ 0 \\\ 0 \\\ 0 \end{bmatrix} = \begin{bmatrix} 1 \\\ 0 \end{bmatrix} \otimes \begin{bmatrix} 1 \\\ 0 \end{bmatrix} = |0\rangle \otimes |0\rangle$$

 The goal state can be separated as follows: